firstmiddlelast/tiled-extensions/README.md

 ### Surface measurement
 Right-click a tile to select all the contiguous area that contain _at least one_ of the terrains on the tile clicked.
 The total surface is shown in the status bar.
 Press Alt _before_ clicking to not use Terrains and only expand to identical tiles.
 Pressing Shift before clicking keeps the previous selected area.

-## transform-terrains.mjs - status : Prototype - WIP
+## transform-terrains.mjs - status : Proof Of Concept - WIP
 Adds an 'Transform terrains' item in the Map menu that opens a dialong for rotating, reversing or enlarging (WIP) selected parts of the map.

 ## osm-tiled.mjs - status : Proof of concept - WIP